Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Introduction

 \subsection{Contributions}

+GP and DP have their respective advantages and disadvantages.
+For instance, as opposed to DP, which requires many training samples, GP is instantly applicable without training.
+Notwithstanding, GP is sensitive to LoS conditions, in contrast with DP, which is robust even under NLoS conditions.
+Given their complementary advantages, it is natural to combine both approaches, which are yet non-trivial for the following reasons.
+First, GP can operate with a relatively small number of PEs; for example, at least three RTTs are required for a unique positioning, while DP requires massive data samples to avoid overfitting.
+Second, GP can derive the location estimate from PEs without the ground-truth label.
+In contrast, DP relies on labeled data samples, making it challenging to use PEs directly in a supervised learning-based DP algorithm

-GP and DP's limitations mentioned above are challenging to be overcome by a standalone approach.
-On the other hand, one's advantages can be a clue to cope with the other's limitations such that GP can be implemented in real-time and lightweight manners without help from the existing dataset, whereas DP can address the NLoS effect.
-Towards complementing the respective pros and cons of GP and DP and creating a synergetic effect, we propose a novel concept of CDA as a bridge for the seamless integration between the two.
-Specifically, CDA exploits GP to create a real-time dataset from different PE combinations, embedding useful information to infer the user's location.
-Then, it is ready to use data-centric algorithms for precise positioning, such as feature extraction and data filtering.
-Besides, we can tackle DP's real-time labeling issue by annotating PEs with the resultant location estimates.
-Such CDA's effectiveness are extensively verified by field experiments using WiFi RTTs and IMUs.
-The main contributions of this work are summarized below.
+To address the above issue, we propose a novel concept of CDA, which is a bridge for seamless integration between the two.
+Specifically, CDA utilizes GP to create a large volume of data samples from different PE combinations, each of which embeds useful information to infer the user's location.
+Then, it is ready to use data-centric algorithms for precise localization, such as feature extraction and data filtering.
+Besides, we can tackle DP's labeling issue by annotating the augmented data samples with the resultant location estimates, which are reliable enough to design a practical DP with acceptable accuracy.
+Such CDA's effectiveness is extensively verified by field experiments using WiFi RTTs and IMUs.
+To our knowledge, it is the first work attempting to combine the two.
+The main contributions of this work are summarized~below.